E-commerce

 What a benchmark tells you

-What it does not tell you
+What it doesn’t tell you

 Best practice

-Qstomy: improve Shopify conversion by removing doubts
+Qstomy: improve Shopify conversion by addressing doubts

 If you think your Shopify rate is too low, start in this order: